nvdaes/clipContentsDesigner/readme.md

 ## Keyboard commands ##
 - NVDA+control+shift+c: Append selected text, or the string which has been marked with the review cursor, to the clipboard.
 - NVDA+control+shift+x: Clear clipboard contents.
-- NVDA+control+f9: Use the possition of the review cursor as the selection start marker.
+- NVDA+control+f9: Mark the current position of the review cursor as the start of the text to be added to the clipboard.
+If you use nvda+F9, the text couldn't be appended.

 ## Preferences Menu ##
 - Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.